Creating an account

 Go to https://QuickMail.io and click on the blue button "Free 14-Day Trial" or Login on the top right corner.

-You will be asked to select the Google Account you want to use in QuickMail.
+You will be asked to select a platform with which you'd like to connect to QuickMail.

 3 things you need to setup QuickMail

 You only need to configure 3 things to start sending cold emails in QuickMail: WHO, WHAT & WHEN

 What: What do you want to say to them in that email?